-1) Project staff remuneration Only the amounts of remunerations paid to physical persons may be Contracts - Labour contract/second labour contract or addendum to the labour contract; Service contracts - only for civil servants appointed by Bulgarian partners; Designation order - for civil servants; Any other document (contract or order) foreseen in the Decree of The Council of Ministers 330 from 05.12.2011 Calculation evidence for the determination of the hourly rates of the project staff; Time-sheets; Payment orders and tax statements for paid taxes and social securities - a separate payment order for the project goals with attached list of persons employed under the project; Bank statements. accepted as expenses for human resources.
-Payments made to legal entities are unacceptable.
-The amounts of the remuneration paid to physical persons may not exceed the amounts set out in the project budget.
-The amounts of remuneration include social security payments and health insurance payments.
-In each case the contract/designation order and/or the related job description shall contain the clear assignment of the person to the project including information on the extent of the involvement within the project.
-The Bulgarian civil servants can be hired as project team members in accordance with the provisions of Council of Ministers Decree No 330 dated 05 th of December 20011.
+Designation order - for civil servants; Any other document (contract or order) foreseen in the Decree of The Council of Ministers 330 from 05.12.2011 Calculation evidence for the determination of the hourly rates of the project staff; Time-sheets; Payment orders and tax statements for paid taxes and social securities - a separate payment order for the project goals with attached list of persons employed under the project; Bank statements. contract/designation order and/or the related job description shall contain the clear assignment of the person to the project including information on the extent of the involvement within the project.
+The Bulgarian civil servants can be hired as project team members in accordance with the provisions of Council of Ministers Decree No 330 dated 05 th of December 2011.
+The Turkish independent accountants and financial advisors can work for the Turkish project beneficiaries under the project without signing labor contract because of their legal status in Turkey.
 2) Office Rent Rent contract; Tender documentation (if applicable); Invoice and cash receipt note /payment order/ bank statement, in case the lease contract is concluded with a legal entity; Receipt for payment in case the lease contract is concluded with a physical person.
 Expenses will be considered eligible only provided that a new office has been opened for the purpose of the project which is different from the offices of the organization involved in the project or office of the organization which is rented earlier is used exclusively for the purpose of the project by the project team.
 3) Consumables Contract (if required); Detailed invoices and cash receipt notes/payment order/bank statements.
-4) Overheads Contracts (if required); Protocol for the distributions of expenses (calculation base - electricity, water, heating, etc.); Invoices and cash receipt notes payment order/bank statements; Phone bills.
+4) Overheads Contracts (if required); Protocol for the distributions of expenses (calculation base - electricity, water, heating, etc.); Invoices and cash receipt notes; Payment order/bank statements; Phone bills.
 Overheads and Consumables can be allocated to the project according to two methods.
 Each Project Partner should decide on the most appropriate method which is suitable for the accounting of these costs.
 A combination of the two methods is not allowed. a) costs directly allocated to the project This method can be applied if it is possible to allocate the costs directly to the project and those can be justified by respective invoices or accounting documents having an equivalent probative value. b) costs allocated proportionally to the project This method can be applied if it is impossible to allocate the costs directly to the project.
-The general conditions for the use of these arecry to the project.
-The general conditions for the use of these rates are the following: Proportionally distributed costs must be attributable to the implementation of the project;
+The general conditions for the use of these rates are the following: - Proportionally distributed costs must be attributable to the implementation of the project; - The calculation of these costs shall be properly documented and reviewed yearly.
+In the course of FLC checks, the relevant accounting documents supporting the calculation method should be also made available for the Controllers. - The costs must be distributed according to the following methods depending on the one which can best reflect the type of cost:

-- The calculation of these costs shall be properly documented and reviewed yearly.
-In the course of FLC checks, the relevant accounting documents supporting the calculation method should be also made available for the Controllers. - The costs must be distributed according to the following methods depending on the one which can best reflect the type of cost: the ratio of the number of people working for the project / number of people working in the organisation (LP/PP); • the ratio of the time spent on the project / time worked in total in the organisation (LP/PP); • space used for the project / total space in the organisation (LP/PP).
+• the ratio of the number of people working for the project / number of people working in the organisation (LP/PP); • the ratio of the time spent on the project / time worked in total in the organisation (LP/PP); • space used for the project / total space in the organisation (LP/PP).